 All About Salamanders

-Salamanders are very versatile little amphibians with unique adaptations and colors.
+Salamanders are versatile little amphibians with unique adaptations and colors.
 They can be as small as 0.6 inches to as big as 3.8 feet!
 The smallest of these adorable little amphibians are pygmy salamanders—the biggest are giant Chinese salamanders.

 All salamanders are aquatic or semi-aquatic, with soft, slick bodies that move well in the water.
 As younglings, they are strictly aquatic.
 Once they begin to mature, their gills will disappear and they will be equally between land and water.